 Campbell, Alexander, Sr. (former slave)(born: 1818 - died: 1870)

-Rosa VanMeter Campbell and her sons are listed in the 1880 U.S. Federal Census; Rosa was a widow and worked as a "cloths renovator".
-Her husband, Alexander Campbell Sr., died in 1870 and Rosa Campbell died in 1916, according to information provided by Brenda Jackson of Versailles, KY: "Death of A. Campbell," Apostolic Times, 12/18/1870, pp. 297-298, and the Kentucky Certificate of Death for Rosa Campbell - File No. 7316.
-Their son, Rev. Alexander Campbell, Jr. died in 1896 in Indianapolis, IN, and is buried in African Cemetery #2, Lexington, KY [source: Yvonne Giles - Certificate of Death #1406].
+Rosa and her sons are listed in the 1880 U.S. Federal Census, with Rosa described as a widow who worked as a "cloths renovator."
+Her husband Alexander had died in 1870; Rosa Campbell died in 1916, according to information provided by Brenda Jackson of Versailles, KY: "Death of A. Campbell," Apostolic Times, 12/18/1870, pp. 297-298, and the Kentucky Certificate of Death for Rosa Campbell - File No. 7316.
+Their son, Rev. Alexander Campbell, Jr., died in 1896 in Indianapolis, IN, and is buried in African Cemetery #2, Lexington, KY [source: Yvonne Giles - Certificate of Death #1406].

 For more see Negro Disciples in Kentucky, 1840-1925 (thesis), by C. Walker; "Old slave church remembered," Lexington Leader, 12/27/1976, p.
 A9; and Two Races in One Fellowship, by R. L. Jordan.